kavirajk/kavirajk.github.io/_posts/2015-12-07-django-internals-series-part1.md

 [Pro Django by Marty Alchin](http://www.amazon.com/Pro-Django-Experts-Voice-Development/dp/1430258098) helped a lot.

 >Note: This Pro Django book is kind of outdated.
 Its written for django
 >1.5 .
-During that time AppCache was used instead of App Register which is one of
+During that time, AppCache was used instead of App Register which is one of
 >the [great improvement](https://docs.djangoproject.com/en/1.9/ref/applications/#application-registry)
 >introduced in django 1.7.
-App Register is something very important which deals with how django
+App Register is something which deals with how django
 >loads and register every app.
-We will cover about App Register in depth in
+We will cover App Register in depth in the
 >upcoming series.

-But most of the fundamental design remains same as explained in this book.
+But most of the fundamental design and architecture of django remains same as explained in this book.
 Its really a great book to read if you are interested in understanding django internals.